The Benefits of a Strong Gut Brain Connection and How to Increase It

 This inflammation creates harmful toxins in your gut bacteria, which have free access to your bloodstream if your gut is leaky.

-Inflammation causes many brain disorders like Alzheimer’s, depression and schizophrenia (13).
+Inflammation causes many disorders like Alzheimer’s, depression and schizophrenia (13).
+We first saw this is mice, but now there's a host of human research to support it.

 Of note for you and me, inflammation is implicated in just about every other chronic disease, including heart disease, diabetes and autoimmune conditions.

-Given the gut-brain connection, it makes sense that you get butterflies before a presentation.
+Given the systems are interlinked, it makes sense that you get butterflies before a presentation.
 Or in my case, have to go to the bathroom before races.

 Stress directly affects movements and contractions in your gut and GI (gastrointestinal) tract.

-Your gut works with your brain psychology to influence these movements.
+Your gut works with your psychology to influence these movements.

 Interestingly, people with GI conditions like crohn’s or colitis are more sensitive to pain.
-This is because their brains are hyper-aware of all signals coming from their gut.
+This is because their systems are hyper-aware of all signals coming from their gut.

 In other words, stress can make your pain feel worse.